junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 >
 > find River's book in their motel, Cas read, find their own name/alias/mention in the story, goes to the place book says they will be

 Birds chatter noisily around the tables, chirping cheerfully while fighting for the food crumbs on the ground.
-Apparently the chilliness of early autumn in the city is not enough to keep them quiet or away, neither is the man sitting by the table, protecting his French fries from these thieves.
+Apparently the chilliness of early autumn in the city is not enough to keep them quiet or away, nor is the man sitting by the table, protecting his French fries from these thieves.

 Dean shoos at the birds, waving a hand aggressively, trying to keep his meal as safe as he can.

 "Maybe if you feed them some, they'd just leave," Cas says from the other side of the table, not looking up from the book he's reading.

 "No, then they'd just all come asking for a piece and I don't have anything left to eat!"
-Dean takes a large bite on the French fries in his hand, chewing as if for revenge.
+Dean takes a large bite of the French fries in his hand, chewing as if for revenge.
 "Look at them, that must be how they end up all glossy and fleshy, I don't think I've ever seen pigeons in any other place rounder than them."

 Cas looks up to observe the pigeons at his words, agreeing with a quiet hum.
 The pigeons are indeed looking very healthy and well-fed.
 He looks back at his book, turning a page.